marcelcastrobr/AWS_solution_architect/database/RDS.markdown

     - Oracle,
     - MySQL server
     - PostgreSQL
-    -MariaDB
+    - MariaDB

 Amazon RDS automatically switches to a standby replica in another Availability Zone if you have enabled Multi-AZ.
-Failover times are typically 60–120 seconds.The primary DB instance switches over automatically to the standby replica if any of the following conditions occur:
+Failover times are typically 60–120 seconds.
+The primary DB instance switches over automatically to the standby replica if any of the following conditions occur:
 - An Availability Zone outage
 - The primary DB instance fails
 - The DB instance's server type is changed